Ben-Woolley/java-for-beginners/docs/exercises/exercise-list-lesson2.md

 c = 15
 print true (a + b = c)
 ```

+### Guess What Number I'm Thinking
+Write a program that thinks of a random number between 1 and 10.
+Let the user enter a number, if it is correct print "You win!" otherwise print "You lose!".

+You will need some way to get a random number within a range, [java has many ways and developers are still arguing over which are the best](https://stackoverflow.com/questions/363681/how-do-i-generate-random-integers-within-a-specific-range-in-java).
+`new Random().nextInt(*your upper bound*)` is the shortest (but not necessarily the best) way to get a random Integer.

+You should also use `UserInputUtil` in the `eca.util` package, you will have to `import` it.

 ### Pythagoras Calculation
 In a `main`, define 2 `Integer` variables for the `side`s of a right-angled triangle.